mfornos/awesome-microservices/README.md

 - [Doozer](https://github.com/ha/doozerd) - Highly-available, completely consistent store for small amounts of data.
 When the data changes, it can notify connected clients immediately.
 - [Etcd](https://github.com/coreos/etcd) - Highly-available key-value store for shared configuration and service discovery.
 - [Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance) - REST based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.
+- [Microphone](https://github.com/rogeralsing/Microphone) - Lightweight .NET framework to run self hosting REST services using Web Api or NancyFx on top of a Consul or Etcd cluster.
 - [Registrator](https://github.com/gliderlabs/registrator) - Service registry bridge for Docker.
-Supports pluggable service registries, which currently includes Consul, etcd and SkyDNS 2.
+Supports pluggable service registries, which currently includes Consul, Etcd and SkyDNS 2.
 - [Shaman](https://github.com/nanopack/shaman) - Small, lightweight, api-driven DNS server.
 - [SkyDNS](https://github.com/skynetservices/skydns) - Distributed service for announcement and discovery of services built on top of etcd.
 It utilizes DNS queries to discover available services.
 - [SmartStack](https://github.com/airbnb/smartstack-cookbook) - Airbnb's automated service discovery and registration framework.